Zongezile/Text-Generator/README.md

 # Text-Generator

-This program uses machine learning and generates 10 pseudo-sentences based on any source text - corpus e.g. text from Game of Thrones using Markov chains from nltk library.
+This program uses machine learning and generates 10 pseudo-sentences (that needs to be entered at the start of the program e.g. corpus.txt - Game of Thrones text) using Markov strings from the nltk library.